The best contact management software provide an easy way to manage relationships with your customers, suppliers, and sales contacts.

-Relationships are key to business, not least for leads, sales, development, and general connectivity.
-As the old saying goes, "It's not what you know, it's who you know."
-Yet managing your contacts can be a challenge, especially when you find yourself returning from business events or trade shows with a pocket full of business cards.
+This is not least because relationships are key to business, especially for leads, sales, development, and general connectivity.
+Yet managing your contacts can be a challenge, for example when returning from business events or trade shows with a pocket full of business cards.

-Having an app to scan them or a dedicated email folder can help, but it's not the best way to organize your new and old contacts.
+You could, of course, simply use a document scanning app (opens in new tab) to save and manage your business contacts, or use a dedicated email (opens in new tab) folder, but neither are the best way to organize your new and old contacts.
 This is where business contact management software comes into play.

 The aim of contact management software is simple: to make it easier not to just organize your contacts, but to leverage them according to your needs and interests.
 At a basic level this means the software will make it far easier to organize all your contacts and communications in one place.